Ade Candra Rachmawan

 Ade Candra Rachmawan (born 3 December 1992) is an Indonesian beach volleyball player from Yogyakarta.
-Rachmawan won the silver medal at the 2011 Southeast Asian Games partnered with Dian Putra Sentosa.
-Teamed-up with Koko Prasetyo Darkuncoro, they won the silver medal at the 2013 Islamic Solidarity Games.
-He and Darkuncoro also competed at the 2014 Asian Games, finished in the fourth position after lost to Chinese pair in the bronze medal match.
+Rachmawan who won the silver medal at the 2011 SEA Games with partner Dian Putra Sentosa.
+In a team with Koko Prasetyo Darkuncoro, they won the silver medal at the 2013 Islamic Solidarity Games.
+He and Darkuncoro also competed in the 2014 Asian Games.
+They finished in the fourth position after they lost to a Chinese pair in the bronze medal match.
 Rachmawan and Darkuncoro then claimed the gold medal at the 2014 Asian Beach Games in Phuket, Thailand.

-In 2017, Rachmawan alongside Mohammad Ashfiya competed at the 2017 World Championships but did not advance to the knockout stage after lost three matches in the group stage.
-At the 2018 Asian Games in Palembang, Indonesia, he and Ashfiya won the silver medal after lost to Qatari pair in the final.
+In 2017, Rachmawan, alongside Mohammad Ashfiya, competed in the 2017 World Championships.
+They did not advance to the knockout stage after losing three matches in the group stage.
+At the 2018 Asian Games in Palembang, Indonesia, he and Ashfiya won the silver medal after they lost to a Qatari pair in the final.